-Nassau is located on New Providence Island, and features an attractive harbor, year-round warm temperatures, and is close by to the enchanting Paradise Island.
-Nassau International Airport and its adjacent private jetport are easily accessed from both the United States and Europe.
+Nassau is located on New Providence Island, and features attractive harbors, year-round warm temperatures, and it is close to the enchanting Paradise Island.
+Nassau International Airport and its adjacent private airport are easily accessible from both the United States and Europe.
 Suffice it to say, due to its location, it’s the perfect launching point for your Bahamas yacht charter.

 - Nassau is the ideal place to start a Bahamas charter

 - Easy to fly into from the US and Europe

 - Vibrant nightlife on Paradise Island

 Nassau and the Bahamas are a great yacht charter destination year-around.
 Late spring and early summer are the best time to visit Nassau.

 Things to Do & See in Nassau